 The Bank generally repurchases surplus stock quarterly.
-For the repurchase that occurred during the three months ended March 31, 2020, surplus stock was defined as the amount of stock held by a member shareholder in excess of 125 percent of the shareholder's minimum investment requirement.
-For that repurchase, which occurred on March 27, 2020, a member shareholder's surplus stock was not repurchased if: (1) the amount of that shareholder's surplus stock was \$2,500,000 or less, (2) the shareholder elected to opt-out of the repurchase, or (3) the shareholder was on restricted collateral status (subject to certain exceptions).
-On March 27, 2020, the Bank repurchased surplus stock totaling \$139,080,000, none of which was classified as mandatorily redeemable capital stock at that date.
+For the repurchases that occurred during the six months ended June 30, 2020, surplus stock was defined as the amount of stock held by a member shareholder in excess of 125 percent of the shareholder's minimum investment requirement.
+For those repurchases, which occurred on March 27, 2020 and June 26, 2020, a member shareholder's surplus stock was not repurchased if: (1) the amount of that shareholder's surplus stock was \$2,500,000 or less, (2) the shareholder elected to opt-out of the repurchase, or (3) the shareholder was on restricted collateral status (subject to certain exceptions).
+On March 27, 2020 and June 26, 2020, the Bank repurchased surplus stock totaling \$139,080,000 and \$184,412,000, respectively, none of which was classified as mandatorily redeemable capital stock at those dates.
 From time to time, the Bank may modify the definition of surplus stock or the timing and/or frequency of surplus stock repurchases.

-On March 27, 2020, the Bank also repurchased all excess stock held by non-member shareholders as of that date.
-This excess stock, all of which was classified as mandatorily redeemable capital stock at that date, totaled \$2,600.
+On March 27, 2020 and June 26, 2020, the Bank also repurchased all excess stock held by non-member shareholders as of those dates.
+This excess stock, all of which was classified as mandatorily redeemable capital stock at those dates, totaled \$2,600 and \$2,800, respectively.